The Austin Community College District (“ACC” or “the College”) values collegial employee relations and harmonious working conditions.

 - The ERO will manage and facilitate grievances as described in this AR and its related Guidelines/Procedures.

-- The ERO is responsible for coordinating decisions and recommendations and may consult with relevant ACC offices in accordance with College policies and procedures.
+- The ERO is responsible for coordinating decisions and recommendations and may consult with relevant ACC offices in accordance with College policies and procedures to assist in resolution of a grievance and compliance with grievance procedures.